redhatci/ansible-collection-redhatci-ocp/roles/label_nodes/README.md

 This role applies labels defined at inventory level to the OCP cluster nodes.

-NOTES:
+> NOTE:
- - This role has been tested on on IPI, UPI and SNO installers
+- This role has been tested only in IPI, UPI and SNO installers
- - Other installers that are require an hosts file should work
+- Other installers that require a hosts file should work

 ## Variables